Bengawan Solo (song): Cover versions

 During the Japanese occupation of Indonesia, its melodies appealed to the occupying Japanese soldiers as well as the non-Indonesian prisoners (mainly Dutch civilians) in the internment camps.
 A Japanese colonel, Takahashi Kōryō, wrote new lyrics in Indonesian to the tune of "Bengsawan Solo" in a song called "Negeri Sekutu" in an attempt to popularize anti-Allies sentiment among Indonesians.
 Ichirō Fujiyama, a Japanese singer who was taken prisoner in East Java when Japan surrendered and spent some time in a prison in the Solo River area, took "Bengawan Solo" to Japan (with the lyrics translated to Japanese).
 It gained great popularity when Toshi Matsuda recorded a version in 1947, which became a best-seller.
 Other singers such as Hibari Misora, Akira Kobayashi and Harumi Miyako also recorded the song.

 The tune became a big hit among Chinese communities after Malaysian singer Poon Sow Keng sang it with Mandarin lyrics for Hong Kong Pathe in 1956.
 Its popularity was further boosted by Koo Mei, who made her rendition for Philips Records shortly thereafter.
 (Pathe and Philips were major competitors at that time.)
 Since then, many Chinese language singers have written their own lyrics for the tune.
 The song has also been recorded in Burmese, Dutch, Khmer, English, Korean, Swedish, Polish, Russian, Tagalog, Thai, and Vietnamese.

 An English version, titled "By the River of Love", was recorded by Rebecca Pan in early 1960s in Hong Kong.
 The lyrics describe a romantic evening beneath twinkling stars and swaying palms.
 The period recording by Rebecca Pan was used in the soundtrack of the 2000 movie In the Mood for Love by director Wong Kar-wai.
 Pan also has a role in the movie, playing Mrs. Suen.

-Many artists have recorded "Bengawan Solo" in the Indonesian or Malay language, including Oslan Husein & Teruna Ria, Waljinah, Anneke Grönloh, Chan Yung Yung (陳蓉蓉), Frances Yip, P. Ramlee and Saloma.
+Many artists have recorded "Bengawan Solo" in the modern Indonesian and Malaysian languages, including Oslan Husein & Teruna Ria, Waljinah, Anneke Grönloh, Chan Yung Yung (陳蓉蓉), Frances Yip, P. Ramlee and Saloma in their guest appearance for the 1961 Hong Kong film Love Parade (花團錦簇), and Siti Nurhaliza with Noh Salleh.
 The recording by Oslan Hussein & Teruna Ria was ranked 11th in the list of 150 Best Indonesian Songs of All Time by Rolling Stone Indonesia in 2009.